Apollo-Level2-Web-Dev/Batch-2-Assignment-9-Fullstack/1-lost-and-found.md

 - **Date and Location**: When and where it was found.
 - **Optional Fields**:
     - Contact Information: Phone number, email.
     - Upload Images: Images of the found item.
+(Please use Imgbb for easy delopyment)
 - **Claim Process**: Mechanism for users to claim found items.
     - Verification of ownership.
-    - Messaging system for communication between finder and claimant.
+Verification of ownership can include detailed descriptions, proof of purchase, photos, ownership documentation, detailed loss accounts, matching accessories, security features, and third-party confirmation.

 ### 5. My Profile